-Token filter plugins let you implement a custom tokenizer that makes tokens according to custom rules.
-There are two type:
+Token filter plugins allow you to implement a custom tokenizer that creates tokens according to custom rules.
+There are two types:

-- Index-time tokenizer declared by index_token_filter in index settings
+- Index-time tokenizer declared by index_token_filter in table settings

-In the text processing pipeline, the token filters will run after the base tokenizer processing occurs (which processes the text from field or query and creates tokens out of them).
+In the text processing pipeline, token filters will run after the base tokenizer processing occurs (which processes the text from fields or queries and creates tokens out of them).

-Index-time tokenizer gets created by indexer on indexing source data into index or by RT index on processing
+indexer when indexing source data into a table or by an RT table when processing

 Plugin is declared as